shandran/shandran.github.io/openneuroscience.md

 ---

-# Lab 1: Cellular anatomy of the nervous system
+# Activity 1: Cellular anatomy of the nervous system
 Click on a link to one of the serial electron micrograph (EM) brain volumes below to enter the Neuroglancer visualizer.
 The left side of the window will show the EM view and the right side will show a 3D reconstruction of selected cell(s).
 The first volume below (Mouse cortical layer 2/3) is the easist to navigate and get used to the Neuroglancer interface.
 So, it is recommended that you begin there first, and then move on to additional volumes as you become more comfortable.
 Click on the "?" button in the upper right corner of the Neuroglancer window and review the keyboard and mouse shortcuts that will allow you to navigate through the volume.

 The following are some of the most common navigation tools you will frequently use: